Get E-Book

 fs.closeSync(b);

 On POSIX systems, the descriptor table entry is only the first layer.
-It points at an open file description in kernel memory.
-That open file description tracks the current offset, access mode, append behavior, status flags, and a reference to the underlying file object.
-The file object eventually points at an inode on POSIX filesystems.
-If the descriptor represents a socket or pipe, the target kernel object has socket or pipe state instead.
+That entry points at an open file description in kernel memory.
+The open file description tracks things like the current file offset, access mode, append behavior, status flags, and the underlying file object.

 Opening a File